Srippo/Gabinet-api/README.md

 ### **PATCH** `/pacjenci/:id`

-Logged in user with any role may update patients
+Logged in user with any role may update patients in the database.

 ### Expected Query